-Pokemon taught me a lot as a child.
-It taught me that violence is an acceptable solution to almost any problem I will ever have.
+Pokemon taught me a lot when I was a young BTB.
+It taught me that violence is an acceptable solution to almost any problem that I'll ever have.
 It taught me that the only real way to get ahead in life is to beat up other people and take their money.
 It taught me that there's absolutely nothing wrong with training animals to maim and kill for my own amusement.
-But most of all, it taught me that every person I'll ever meet is criminally insane and will speak to me like backwards lines from a Dick and Jane novel before trying to kill me.
+But most of all, it taught me that every person I'll ever meet is criminally insane and will speak to me like backward lines from a Dick and Jane novel before trying to kill me.
 I knew that the time had finally come for me to embark on this great quest once again to rediscover these important lessons of my past.
-Plus, I was really bored.
+Plus, I was just really bored.

 For anyone who's unfamiliar with the concept of Pokemon, they can be somewhat difficult to describe.
 This is largely because Pokemon can take on a variety of different forms: some are animals, some are plants, and some are objects that should be inanimate, but for some reason aren't.
 Still others are things probably best left unidentified for the sake of your own sanity.
 The one thing that all have in common, however, is that they exist for the sole purpose of murdering one another for fun and profit in a fucked-up world that ours would only have anything in common with if it were run by crazy cat ladies and people who stage cockfights.